apache/carbondata/docs/index/lucene-index-guide.md

 filter is applied on query or not.

 **Note:**
- 1. The filter columns in TEXT_MATCH or TEXT_MATCH_WITH_LIMIT must be always in lower case and filter condition like 'AND','OR' must be in upper case.
+ 1. The filter columns in TEXT_MATCH or TEXT_MATCH_WITH_LIMIT must be always in lowercase and filter conditions like 'AND','OR' must be in upper case.

       Ex:
       ```